This Handbook contains everything you need to know about this Secret Compass epic expedition to Gabon.

 An early start today for the 11-hour drive to Makokou.

-These two days act as a contingency to absorb delays from road conditions, river levels, weather, team speed etc. that have built up throughout the expedition.
+River Contingency Day or exploring Makokou.
+Today acts as a contingency to absorb any delays from road conditions, river levels, weather, team speed etc.

 Meet the vehicles for the return drive to Libreville where your hotel rooms (and showers) await.